 Checking your air filter is a quick task you can do in just a few minutes.
 First, turn off your AC system at the thermostat for safety.
 Next, locate the filter compartment, which is typically a slot on your indoor unit where the main air duct connects.
 Slide the old filter out and hold it up to a light.
 If you can't see light passing through it, it’s definitely time for a replacement.
 When you slide the new one in, make sure the arrows on the filter's frame are pointing in the direction of the airflow (toward the AC unit).
 If you’re not sure where your filter is or feel uncomfortable doing it yourself, just contact us and we’ll be happy to help.

-Picking the Right Filter for Your AC
+How to Pick the Right Filter for Your AC

 When you buy a new filter, getting the right size is the most important thing.
 The dimensions are printed on the side of your current filter, so just jot them down before you head to the store.
 You’ll also see a MERV rating, which tells you how effective the filter is at trapping small particles.
 While a higher MERV rating means cleaner air, it can also restrict airflow more, so it’s best to stick with the manufacturer's recommendation.
 As a general rule, you should replace your filter every 90 days.
 If you have pets or live in a particularly dusty area, you’ll want to check it every 60 days.
 Using the right filter helps high-quality systems, like the Trane units we install, perform at their best.

-Warning Signs of a Bigger AC Problem
+Signs of a More Serious AC Problem

 Sometimes, weak airflow isn't just about a dirty filter.
 It can be your air conditioner’s way of telling you something more serious is going on.
 While simple fixes are great, ignoring these bigger warning signs can lead to expensive repairs or even a full system replacement down the road.
 If you’ve already tried the basic troubleshooting steps and your AC is still struggling, it’s time to play detective.
 Paying attention to these specific symptoms can help you understand when to stop DIY-ing and call in a professional.
 Catching these issues early protects your system, your comfort, and your wallet.

-Ice on Your AC Unit
+Why Is There Ice on Your AC Unit?

 Finding ice on your AC unit might look cool, but it’s a definite sign of trouble.
 Ice typically forms on the evaporator coils when they get too cold, which can happen for a few reasons, like a refrigerant leak or a malfunctioning blower.
 When the coil freezes over, it physically blocks air from passing through, leading to that weak airflow you’re feeling from your vents.
 Don't try to chip the ice away yourself.
 The best first step is to turn off your AC to let it thaw.
 Then, give a professional a call to diagnose the root cause.
 Our air conditioning services can pinpoint why your unit is freezing up.